 Zlatni Rat Beach

-Let’s start big, shall we?
-Zlatni Rat beach – translated as Golden Horn is one of the main reasons we headed for the island in the first place.
+Let’s start with the elephant in the room.
+Zlatni Rat beach is the main reason we headed for the island in the first place.
 Located on the southern coast of Brac, its tip stretching out to the Adriatic is one of the most unique and popular postcards of the country.

-Try to go on off-peak times to make the most out of this paradise.
-Waking up and arriving early to the beach definitely had its perks.
+Try to go at off-peak times to make the most out of this paradise.
+Waking up and arriving early at the beach definitely had its perks.
 With almost no people in the water, no sand and no seaweed, Zlatni Rat turned out to be the PERFECT place for snorkeling.

-Another good thing are the pebbles.
-Considerably smaller than elsewhere in the island, these actually are soft to walk on and feel comfortable when you’re laying in the towel.
+Coming from other places in Croatia, the pebbles were surprisingly comfortable.
+Considerably smaller than elsewhere in the island, these actually are soft to walk on and feel comfortable when you’re laying on the towel.